HashProjects/SecureChat/README.md

 ## Front-end

 - Use LocalStorage instead of cookies
-- Better rendering of online users (wait till sockets more work on sockets are finished)
+- Better rendering of online users (wait till more work on sockets are finished)
 - Interface for a chat room (Message box, previous messages, users in room)

 ## Back-end